TLChilton/mailspring-bushido/README.md

 This is a list of the differences between both themes:

 * Window controls have been replaced by traffic lights (inspired by macOS).
+* Buttons don't have borders (as opposed to the circular borders of the original Ido theme).
+* Circular hover effect on buttons.

 This is a new fork, so there aren't any more changes.
 I'll update the list when I make further changes.